LBNL-ETA/better-lbnl-os/CONTRIBUTING.md

 ## Reporting Bugs

-Use GitHub issues to report bugs.
+Please use GitHub issues to report bugs.
 Include:

 - **Summary** of the issue
 - **Steps to reproduce**
-  - Be specific!
+  - Steps to reproduce (be specific)
-  - Give sample code if you can
+  - Provide sample code, if possible
 - **Expected behavior**
 - **Actual behavior**
 - **Environment details**